z3no/typescript-solid/README.md

 }
 ```

+- High-level modules should not depend on low-level modules.
+Both should depend on the abstraction.
+- Abtstractions should not depend on details.
+Details should depend on abstractions.

+**High-level Module (or Class):** Class that executes an action with a tool.
+**Low-level Module (or Class):** The tool that is needed to execute the action.
+**Abstraction:** Represents an interface that connects the two Classes.
+**Details:** How the tool works.

+The Dependency Inversion principle says a Class should not be fused with the tool it uses to execute an action.
+Rather, it should be fused to the interface that will allow the tool to connect to the Class.

+#### Goal:
+This principle aims at reducing the dependency of a high-level Class on the low-level Class by introducing an interface.

+#### To Do:

 The SOLID principles represent the cornerstone of ***state-of-the-art*** software.
 When combined, they make it easier for programmers to develop code that's easier to understand, extend and maintain.